-Queen of the Skies: You Can Still Fly Boeing 747s on these Routes
+Queen of the Skies: You Can Still Fly the Boeing 747 on These Routes

 Lufthansa Boeing 747 8

 But there are still airlines that rely on the iconic four-jet aircraft, be it the Boeing 747-400 or its modern sister, the 747-8.
 In this article, we will show you which airlines continue to use the jumbo jets – and on which routes.
-We first showed you the opportunities last fall for the winter season.
-Now, we look at what has changed for the summer season.
-We also wrote about the superjumbos in the meantime:
+We first showed you the opportunities a year ago and then in the spring for summer.
+Now, we look at what has changed for the upcoming winter season.

 Info